Skip to main content

 About This Assessment

-Informed by Kooij et al. (2025) double-deficit framework and ADHD-hormone research
+Informed by Kooij et al. (2025) double-deficit framework and the Smari population-based cohort study

 This is a screening tool, not a diagnosis.
-ADHD assessment requires a comprehensive clinical evaluation.
+ADHD assessment requires a comprehensive clinical evaluation including neuropsychological testing.
 This quiz helps you understand your pattern and prepare for that conversation.

 Understanding Your Score